rusefi/rusefi-hardware/lambda-x2/readme.md

 # Firmware Upload

+Two ways to program using STM32CubeProgrammer

-STM32CubeProgrammer is recommended using UART connectivity.
+* recommended way: using UART connectivity.
 Power device up while shorting BOOT jumper to enter DFU mode.
+* st-link if you have tc2030 spring-loaded cable.

 # Changelog